Kick a Little (song): Music video

-The music video was directed by Jon Small, and premiered on CMT on August 20, 1994.
-It is a live performance video, and was filmed at the Tennessee Performing Arts Center in Nashville.
-The video starts with a shot of dark storm clouds.
-The camera pans to a heavyset man (Ron Lester) in a red cap, parking his Volkswagen Bug, saying "Man, it's like there's a storm growing there!", as a flash of lightning appears.
+The wildly chaotic music video for "Kick a Little" was directed by Jon Small and premiered on CMT on August 20, 1994.
+Filmed at the Tennessee Performing Arts Center in Nashville, the video starts with dark storm clouds and the sound of debris blowing.
+The camera pans to a heavyset man (Varsity Blues Ron Lester) in a red cap parking his pickup truck and exclaiming "Man, it's like there's a storm brewing up!"
 As the song starts, it shows the band performing on an empty stage.
-During the guitar solo, a really strong tornado and heavy windstorm breaks down the door to meet the band and the heavyset man, seen carrying a rubber chicken on stage with him, where the band continues performing while being bombarded with debris.
-After the song finishes, a skinny man says "Man, that Texas twister sho' can kick!", as the heavyset man got flown up in the air from him kicking his foot.
+During the guitar solo, a massive tornado bursts into the theater where the band continues performing while being bombarded with debris.
+After the song finishes, a skinny man also wearing a red cap comes out from the entrance door and exclaims "Woo!
+Man, that Texas twister sho' can kick!", which goes into a reprise of the song's guitar riff.
 This was also the band's last music video to feature Brady Seals before he left for a solo career at the end of 1994.